 Enough time.
 As far as innovation is concerned, the justice consideration, however, is at risk of quickly being reduced again to money and participation in markets.
 The experience of the pandemic shows the problematic nature of this.
 Family and community have become important and again.
 There is renewed interest in gardening at home, and in this distant spring we seem to hear the birds again!
 Solidarity in community is re-appreciated (and care work has been a significant even if underappreciated domain of industrialized economies all along).
 The crisis shows the importance of thinking about innovation as emerging and developing in mixed economies with a plurality of spheres.
 Creativity in public, market, and communal modes are all needed to respond to the crisis.
 This points to the importance of time for these others spheres – a time suddenly there (for some) during the crisis, but also an important long-term consideration, i.e. wage labour time reduction, for a comprehensive innovation policy.

 Sustaining and restoring enough.
 The challenges of exnovation are hard to underestimate.
 Technological path-dependency along with vested interest of incumbents makes change difficult, and so does our differentiated, complex system of legislation and norms.
-It is noteworthy therefore that in historical perspective, the state played an important role in funding and enabling the technological innovations that we now take for granted.
+It is noteworthy therefore that the state historically played an important role in funding and enabling the technological innovations that we now take for granted.
 The recent renaissance of the ‘entrepreneurial state’ (M. Mazzucato) is therefore noteworthy.
-Can the distant spring help us think about this development in a way that will yield long-term, comprehensive support for a change in land use, more regional, circular and carbon-neutral economies?
+Can the distant spring help us think about this development in a way that will yield long-term, comprehensive support for a change in land use, and more regional, circular and carbon-neutral economies?
 Consider the example of paludiculture.
-Many European peatlands have been drained in the past to gain land for agriculture, to extract peat for energy and horticulture and so forth.
+Many European peatlands were drained to gain land for agriculture, and to extract peat for energy and horticulture and so forth.
 Now drained peatlands contribute an estimated 5 percent of global, anthropogenic greenhouse gas emissions.
-This makes for a strong case for rewetting for nature conservation, as well as new forms of wet agriculture (paludiculture).
-In the light of powerful path-dependencies, paludiculture is however unlikely to move beyond the niche without long-term and sustained public support for such nature-based solutions.
+This makes for a strong case for rewetting these peatlands for nature conservation, as well as for new forms of wet agriculture (paludiculture).
+In the light of powerful path-dependencies, paludiculture is, however, unlikely to move beyond a small niche without long-term and sustained public support for such nature-based solutions.

 Enough!
 Still, none of this means that change-making does not matter or is impossible.
 But it does mean that it has to be collaborative and collective.
 In Fall 2019, I participated with my family in one of the Fridays for Future demonstrations in Montreal.
 It was a festive and sunny day, a day of communion.
 The old generation was reminded of 68, the kids could reclaim the street and my generation X had the impression that generation Z and the school strikes – let’s call them a democratic innovation – had some effect in getting indifferent or sometimes even intransigent elites to listen to the facts of climate change.
 It seemed to demonstrate the power of collective action, the value of civic vigilance and protest given that climate emission and biodiversity trends globally still point in the wrong direction even after 30 years of sustainability discussions.
 Canadian premier minister Trudeau, who supports a controversial pipeline project, was forced to meet with Greta.
 A change in public discourse, demonstrating the power of collective action?